There are 21 useful tools every engineer needs to have to optimize their work. Even more, to maximize their success.

 #5 Architectural scale ruler

-These days, almost everyone has a smartphone.
+Almost everyone has a smartphone.
 But if you don’t own one, and you’re an engineer, go get one!

 The following are some of my use cases for my smartphone: